Hanauma Bay corals and reef ecosystem

 What are corals?

-The corals are a class of marine mossy organisms that exist as small polyps, usually in the form of a colony of many identical individuals.
+The corals are a class of marine mossy organisms.
+They exist as small polyps, usually in the form of a colony of many identical individuals.
 Some of the corals that release calcium carbonate to build an external “skeleton” are responsible for creating coral reefs.

 Scientists will tell you that corals are invertebrates.
 They belong to a colorful group of animals called Meshes, their cousins are jellyfish and sea anemones.
 These interesting creatures are made up only of stomach and mouth, surrounded by small tentacles.
 Unlike plants, corals cannot produce their own food.
 Instead, they have small feeding weapons that are very similar to tentacles and use them to capture the food that moves around them.
 Unlike most animals, corals do not have visible parts of their bodies.
 In fact, what we call coral is made up of hundreds or even thousands of tiny coral creatures known by the not-so-beautiful name – polyp.

-Each polyp has a soft body and in order to survive, it extracts calcium from seawater, which turns it into a solution of calcium carbonate, which it encloses as a shell.
-The solution then hardens to a limestone, and when thousands and thousands of polyps do the same and are close to each other, they merge into a coral reef and begin to resemble a huge, beautiful rock.
+Each polyp has a soft body.
+In order to survive, it extracts calcium from seawater, which turns it into a solution of calcium carbonate, which it encloses as a shell.
+The solution then hardens to a limestone.
+When thousands and thousands of polyps do the same and are close to each other, they merge into a coral reef and begin to resemble a huge, beautiful rock.
 Corals are also motionless animals, meaning that they attach to the ocean floor and end, so they look a bit like plants.

 Corals also share a special symbiosis with some species of algae and often live within their tissues.
 Microscopic algae help corals and process their metabolic waste, using it for their nutrition – photosynthesis.
 Scientists estimate that the connection between corals and algae has been in existence for 25 million years.
 In fact, they believe that this is why coral reefs are the largest living structures on Earth, rivaling even the largest and oldest trees on our planet.